-Human rights activism stands out to be active in getting projection in both mass and cyber-media, and in the advanced use of the new media.
+Human rights activism stands out to be active in both mass and cyber-media.
 For example, HWR provides its expertise in human rights abuse reportage, ranging from the political imprisonment to the censorship of the high-tech viaduct, like the Internet.
-Juxtaposing the World Summit on Information Society (WSIS, on 15 November 2005 in Tunis), HRW released a comprehensive report on the repression of Internet users in the Middle East and North Africa, exposing that the host of WSIS has been jailing individuals for expressing their opinions on the Internet and has been suppressing Web sites critical of the government.
-12 States have been facilitating the spread of information and communications technologies mainly with economic benefits in mind.
+During the World Summit on Information Society (WSIS, on 15 November 2005 in Tunis), HRW released a comprehensive report on the repression of Internet users in the Middle East and North Africa, exposing that the host of WSIS has been jailing individuals for expressing their opinions on the Internet and has been suppressing Web sites critical of the government.
+Nation states have been facilitating the spread of information and communications technologies mainly with economic benefits in mind.
 At the same time, they pursue a contradictory and double-bladed policy by maintaining their old monopolies and control over the flow of information.
 Thus, HRW argued that the Internet has proven a boon to the development of civil society and freedom of information, but it has occasionally provoked government backlash as well.

-Thanks to the global communication networks in the era of globalization, the timely and fast dissemination of information on human rights and human rights abuses is extremely important.
-Therefore, the informational rights should be protected and become the fundamental one for ESC rights (Lai 2005a/b, Rodriguez 2005, Roth 2004).
-The essence of recent advocacies of human rights and development NGOs, for the promotion of ESC rights, is that the informational rights (for freely access and communications) are obviously an extension of ESC rights.
-In short, the new campaigning theme for human rights NGOs is broadening, widening and deepening into all aspects of human development.
+Thanks to ubiquitous communication networks in the era of informational globalization, the timely and fast dissemination of information on human rights and human rights abuses is extremely important: the informational rights should be protected and become the fundamental one for ESC rights (Lai 2005, Rodriguez 2005, Roth 2004).
+The essence of NGOs' ESC rights advocacies brings back the informational rights (for freely access and communications) that are obviously an extension of ESC rights.
+In short, the new campaigning theme for human rights NGOs is broadening and deepening into all aspects of human development.

-The new form of mobilization called cyber-activism has five distinct yet inter-related issues: Firstly, the globalization processes have put state-society relations at very peculiar position, as both are exposed to the challenges of 'external' forces.
+The new form of mobilization called cyber-activism has four distinct yet inter-related issues (Piper & Uhlin 2004; Keck & Sikkink 1998,1999): Firstly, the globalization processes have put state-society relations at very peculiar position, as both are exposed to the challenges of 'external' forces.
 Capital, goods and labor (and jobs) are more mobile than the previous international order.
-Sometimes, the globalizing forces adversely affect the livelihoods and jobs of the people, causing human rights abuses (WCSDG 2004).
+Sometimes, the globalizing forces adversely affect the livelihoods and jobs of the people, causing human rights abuses (Piketty 2014; WCSDG 2004).
 There is the recognition that global economic change reinforces the existing socio-economic-cultural fault-lines, but it also creates new and different kinds of alignment of non-state actors around core issues and across borders.
 Their collective impacts are rarely addressed by government policy.
-The contribution of TANs of iNGOs like AI.
-Greenpeace International.
-HRW and Oxfam alike are invaluable and should help address this missing link.
+The contribution of transnational advocacy network of NGOs like AI, Greenpeace International, HRW and Oxfam alike is invaluable and should help address this missing link.

-Secondly, thanks to ICTs, the cyberspace has become a domain where individuals can articulate non-mainstream politics, ranging from human rights to animal rights.
+Secondly, thanks to ubiquitous new media, the cyberspace has become a domain where individuals can articulate non-mainstream politics, ranging from human rights to animal rights.
 Here, non-state actors can participate and non-traditional political themes can be discussed.
 Moreover, they can gain visibility in international politics beyond one's nation state territory (Sassen 2004).
 Indeed, the diffusion of human rights information, ranging from the 'abuse' to 'good practices', from individuals and among NGOs, from HR movement to social movements, can be instrumental in defining the global and local human rights agenda.